 The same way it is done in AppFabric, the Workflow Engine records ALL the events thrown by the Instance.

 The environment in which running a massive amount of the Workflows generates huge amounts of events, can cause serious performance and lack of resource problems on processing and recording them.
 Usually, most of these events are recorded and then in few days automatically cleaned up and never reviewed in the Visual Tracking.
 To optimize the System resources usage the Error Only level is introduced, which provides enough level of information to figure out the issue for most of the cases.
-For special cases, then the Error Only level does not provide enough data the Troubleshooting level can be used.
+For special cases, when the Error Only level does not provide enough data the Troubleshooting level can be used.

 In case the Error Only option is set for the overall system, it is possible to elevate the level for each particular Workflow.
 It can be used for troubleshooting the workflow(-s), without putting extra pressure on the overall System.
 For that case, the Monitoring Level can be set in Workflow dialog general page (see Manage Workflows for more details).